London to Venice 2024

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-This was a much easier day due to a light tailwind and a more moderate temperature reaching 22C in the afternoon although 66 miles still represents a long day for me.
+This was a much easier day due to a light tailwind and a more moderate temperature reaching 22C in the afternoon although 66 miles still represented a long day for me.
 The roads were initially damp after the previous evening's rain but soon dried out.
-I was consciously riding fairly slowly and trying to give my legs an easy day.
+I was consciously riding fairly slowly and trying to give my legs an easy day after the previous day's punishment.
 There were, however, some moderate hills to get up but nothing too challenging.

-After the previous hard day when some participants struggled to find sufficient water, the van was more diligent in providing support, particularly as it was a Sunday with fewer facilities likely to be open, so the van waited at about 20 miles to hand out water and bananas, then again at 38 miles.
+After the previous hot day when some participants struggled to find sufficient water, the van was more diligent in providing support, particularly as it was a Sunday with fewer facilities likely to be open.
+The van waited at about 20 miles to hand out water and bananas for those who wanted replenishment, then again at 38 miles.

 The roads were initially very quiet as it was Sunday morning but became busier later on.
 I proceeded at my slow pace, usually by myself, with time to study the scenery and buildings and observe some interesting roadside features.
-About three miles on the approach to Belfort followed a canal which helped with getting through part of the town although the last mile was was a wiggly route following streets and urban cycle paths.
+Approaching Belfort about three miles of the route followed a canal which helped with getting through part of the town although the last mile was a wiggly route following streets and urban cycle paths including a passageway through a block of flats.

 My room at the Belfort Novotel was generously sized and air-conditioned (a necessity given hotels' propensity to put thick duvets on the beds).
 There was plenty of space for a bicycle although the bikes had their own room in the hotel.
 The hotel itself was large but not very busy.
-It appears to cater for events.
-Dinner was taken in the historic part of the town which was only a short walk from the hotel.
+It appeared to primarily cater for events.
+Dinner was taken in the historic part of the town which was only a short walk from the hotel and there was time to look at some of the historical buildings.
+Modern flats looked out of place on top of an old city wall.

 Day 8: Belfort to Rheinfelden